waltligon/orangefs/doc/pvfs2-faq.md

 version of the Linux 2.6 kernels do allow for such permission checks, and PVFS enables ACLs on such kernels.
-However, in order to use and enforce access control lists on 2.6 kernels, one must mount the PVFS file system by specifying the \"acl\" option in the mount command line.
+However, in order to use and enforce access control lists on 2.6 kernels, one must mount the PVFS file system by specifying the "acl" option in the mount command line.
+For
-For example,
+    example,

     prompt# mount -t pvfs2 tcp://testhost:3334/pvfs2-fs /mnt/pvfs2 -o acl

-Please refer to the man pages of \"setfacl\", \"getfacl\" or section 5 acl for detailed usage information.
+Please refer to the man pages of "setfacl", "getfacl" or section 5 acl for detailed usage information.

-### On SLES 9, 'make kmod' complains about `mmgrab` and `flush_icache_range` being undefined
+### On SLES 9, ‘make kmod’ complains about `mmgrab` and `flush_icache_range` being undefined

 SLES 9 (and possibly other kernels) makes use of internal symobls in some inlined kernel routines.
 PVFS2-1.3.2 or newer has the configure option `–disable-kernel-aio`.
 Passing this option to configure results in a pvfs2 kernel module that uses only exported symbols.

 ### Everything built fine, but when I try to compile programs that use PVFS, I get undefined references

 The `libpvfs2` library requires a few additional libraries.
-Usually
-\"-lpthread -lcrypto -lssl\" are required.
+Usually "-lpthread -lcrypto -lssl" are required.
 Further, Myrinet and Infiniband have their own libraries.
 If you do not link the required libraries, you will probably get errors such as `undefined reference to ‘BIO_f_base64’`.

 The easiest and most portable way to ensure that you link in all required libraries when you link `libpvfs2` is to use the `pvfs2-config` utility. `pvfs2-config –libs` will give you the full set of linker flags needed.
-Here's an example of how one might use this tool:
+Here’s an example of how one might use this tool:

     $ gcc -c $(pvfs2-config --cflags) example.c
     $ gcc example.o -o example $(pvfs2-config --libs)

 ### Can we run the Apache webserver to serve files off a PVFS volume?

-Sure you can!
+Sure you can\!
 However, we recommend that you turn off the EnableSendfile option in httpd.conf before starting the web server.
 Alternatively, you could configure PVFS with the option `–enable-kernel-sendfile`.
 Passing this option to configure results in a pvfs2 kernel module that supports the sendfile callback.
 But we recommend that unless the files that are being served are large enough this may not be a good idea in terms of performance.
 Apache 2.x+ uses the sendfile system call that normally stages the file-data through the page-cache.
 On recent 2.6 kernels, this can be averted by providing a sendfile callback routine at the file-system.
-Consequently, this ensures that we don't end up with stale or inconsistent cached data on such kernels.
+Consequently, this ensures that we don’t end up with stale or inconsistent cached data on such kernels.
 However, on older 2.4 kernels the sendfile system call streams the data through the page-cache and thus there is a real possibility of the data being served stale.
 Therefore users of the sendfile system call are warned to be wary of this detail.

-### Trove-dbpf metadata format version mismatch!
+### Trove-dbpf metadata format version mismatch\!

 In PVFS2-1.5.0 or newer the format of the metadata storage has change from previous versions (1.4.0 or earlier).
 This affects users that have created file systems with the earlier versions of pvfs2, and wish to upgrade to the most recent version.
-We've provided a migration tool that must be run (a one-time only procedure) to convert the file system from the old format to the new one.
+We’ve provided a migration tool that must be run (a one-time only procedure) to convert the file system from the old format to the new one.
 The migration tool can be used as
 follows: